↑

 Why This Recipe Works

-Curry is an easy recipe to make and from start to finish takes less than an hour to make.
+Curry is an easy recipe to make and from start to finish takes less than an hour to prepare.

 This recipe is incredibly flavorful due to the combination of curry powder, tomato paste, coconut milk, juicy chunks of beef, and bell peppers.
 Leftovers are even better!